Lighthouse Friends Home Page

 One mean and foggy night he died in his house.
 I hitched up my old nag and drove down there.
 Mrs. Gifford was alone [and] as I worked on his body, she carried on through that beastly, cold, foggy night, tending the light and clocking the fog bell.
 After finishing my work I stayed the night there.
 I could not leave her way out there alone with her husband dying in the parlor.
 The light streaming out into the foggy night and the weird clang-clang-clang of that great bell ever ½ minute.
 I never forgot that night or the woman all alone there sticking to her husband’s responsible job.

-For two weeks Carry Gifford remained at her post before Wallace Eldredge, son of a Nantucket whaler, came to relieve her.
+For two weeks after the death of her husband, Carry Gifford remained at her post before Wallace Eldredge, son of a Nantucket whaler, came to take charge of the station.

 Keeper Eldredge and his wife Louise were pleasantly described in a 1916 article: “The keeper’s wife is fully as popular as her husband—one of those women who never tire.
 The polished floors and walls and the immaculate ceilings assure the visitor that the man of the house should share with his better half in the credit for this model of tidiness.”

-With its western entrance not far from Wings Neck, the opening of the Cape Cod Canal in 1914 dramatically increased maritime traffic in the area.
-Due to its location near the canal, some believed Wings Neck to be the most important lighthouse on the Atlantic.
-Wings Neck keepers had to watch for vessels nearing the canal from the south, then telephone for a tugboat and pilot to meet and assist them through the canal.
+The opening of the Cape Cod Canal in 1914 dramatically increased maritime traffic in the area.
+With Wings Neck situated near the western entrance to the canal, some believed the station was the most important lighthouse on the Atlantic.
+A lookout at Wings Neck had to watch for vessels nearing the canal from the south, then telephone for a tugboat and pilot to meet and assist them through the canal.
 For a short period, Louise Eldredge served as the canal’s official day dispatcher and was also responsible for flying storm signal flags.

-For his excellent service at Wing’s Neck, Keeper Eldredge earned five Efficiency Gold Stars.
-In 1921, when he retired at age 65, after thirty-three years of lighthouse keeping, Eldredge boasted he had never “tasted a drop of a doctor’s medicine” during that time, even though once an accident cost him part of his right thumb.
+For his excellent service at Wings Neck, Keeper Eldredge earned five Efficiency Gold Stars.
+When he retired in 1921 at age sixty-five, after thirty-three years of lighthouse keeping, Eldredge boasted he had never “tasted a drop of a doctor’s medicine” during that time, even though once an accident cost him part of his right thumb.

-In 1923, the keeper’s house from Ned’s Point Light was floated across Buzzards Bay to become the assistant keeper’s house at Wing’s Neck Light Station.
+In 1923, the keeper’s house from the now automated Ned’s Point Light was floated across Buzzards Bay to become the assistant keeper’s house at Wings Neck Light Station.
+This move, along with preparing a foundation and installing a heating system in the dwelling, cost $5,438.
+Keeper Russell B. Eastman, the last keeper of Ned’s Point Lighthouse, floated across the bay in the dwelling, reportedly cooking his breakfast during the journey, and became the new assistant keeper at Wings Neck.
 The light was changed from fixed to flashing through the substitution of a new lens in 1928, and the beacon was converted to electricity in 1934.

-Following the construction of Cleveland Ledge Light in 1943, Wing’s Neck Light was decommissioned in 1945 and sold in 1947 to Frank Flanagan of Boston for $13,738.
+With the activation of Cleveland Ledge Lighthouse in 1943, Wings Neck was automated with the fog signal being discontinued and the light being displayed from a skeletal tower.
+The station’s buildings were sold to Frank Flanagan of Boston in 1947 for $13,738, but Wings Neck Light remained active on the point for several more years.
 Irene Kelly Flanagan, his wife, enjoyed regaling guests with tales of her surprise when Frank returned home one day to ask, “How’d you like to live in a lighthouse?”
 The Flanagans were a musical family and often hosted barbershop quartet concerts on their lawn and had as their guests the famous von Trapp family singers of Sound of Music fame.
-The lighthouse is still owned by the descendants of Frank and Irene Flanagan.

 References